Bank Teller Resume Examples and Templates for 2023

 Professional Experience

-• Assist banking clients with unique needs, including discussing banking products and personal financial goals
+• Supported banking clients with unique needs, recommended banking products based on personal financial goals, and exceeded annual sales quota by 20%

 • Provide suggestions to clients to deliver ideal banking products, including bank accounts and investment accounts